Do you want to revamp your Instagram account? Start with your Instagram bio.

 The tricky part is to choose an avatar that does a good job at representing who you are.

 If you’re a brand, the best thing to do is, of course, choose your brand logo that is instantly recognizable.
 This is also the easiest solution as it helps you stay visually consistent across all your channels.
-However, if you’re, say, an influencer, or an entrepreneur, or a blogger, the best practice is to put a picture of yourself that clearly narrates who you are and what you do.
+However, if you’re, say, an influencer, or an entrepreneur, or a blog owner, the best practice is to put a picture of yourself that clearly narrates who you are and what you do.

 To illustrate what I mean, check out this example from @alexstrohl, an Instagram photography influencer, whose avatar depicts him at his best — holding a camera, taking pictures.
 Just from looking at Alex’s avatar, it is instantly clear that his account will be all about photography: